 We have filed with the Securities and Exchange Commission a registration statement on Form S-11, including exhibits, schedules and amendments filed with this registration statement, under the Securities Act with respect to the shares of our common stock to be sold in this offering.
 This prospectus does not contain all of the information set forth in the registration statement and exhibits and schedules to the registration statement.
 For further information with respect to our company and the shares of our common stock to be sold in this offering, reference is made to the registration statement, including the exhibits to the registration statement.
-Statements contained in this prospectus as to the contents of any contract or other document referred to in this prospectus are not necessarily complete and, where that contract is an exhibit to the registration statement, may be examined without charge at the public reference room of the Securities and Exchange Commission, 450 Fifth Street, N.W.
+Statements contained in this prospectus as to the contents of any contract or other document referred to in this prospectus are not necessarily complete and, where that contract is an exhibit to the registration statement, each statement is qualified in all respects by the exhibit to which the reference relates.
+Copies of the registration statement, including the exhibits and schedules to the registration statement, may be examined without charge at the public reference room of the Securities and Exchange Commission, 450 Fifth Street, N.W.
 Room 1024, Washington, DC 20549.
-Information about the operation of the public reference room any be obtained by calling the Securities and Exchange Commission upon payment of prescribed fees.
-Our Securities and Exchange Commission filings, including our registration statement, are also available to you on the Securities and Exchange Commission's website, www.sec.gov.
+Information about the operation of the public reference room may be obtained by calling the Securities and Exchange Commission upon payment of prescribed fees.
+Our Securities and Exchange Commission upon payment of prescribed fees.
+Our Securities and Exchange Commission's website, www.sec.gov.